Pay period end date

 • State and federal wage laws: Employers must comply with federal and state laws regarding pay periods.
 For example, the Fair Labor Standards Act (FLSA) requires that nonexempt employees are paid at least twice a month, but it does not mandate specific pay period end dates.
 However, some states, like California, have more specific requirements for the timing of pay periods.

-• Overtime calculations: The pay period end date is critical for calculating overtime.
-Overtime is generally calculated based on hours worked beyond 40 hours in a workweek.
+• Overtime calculations: Overtime pay is generally calculated based on hours worked beyond 40 hours in a workweek.
 If an employee works overtime, the pay period end date determines how much overtime they are entitled to receive for that cycle.

 • Holiday pay and leave balances: Many businesses pay employees for holidays and track sick or vacation leave based on the pay period end date.
-For instance, if an employee works on a holiday within the pay period, they may receive holiday pay, which needs to be reflected in the calculations before the pay period end date.
+Compensation like holiday pay needs to be reflected in the calculations before the pay period end date.

 • Payroll tax deposits: Pay period end dates determine the timing for payroll tax filings and payments.
 Employers must remit taxes based on the payroll cycle and the associated deadlines, which are typically tied to the pay period end date.